 Payment over 2 to 25 years

-The plan can be cancelled if three monthly payments have been missed within five years.
-Upon cancellation, contributions are returned, less a cancellation fee of £250.
+The Co-op can cancel the plan if you miss three monthly payments within five years.
+Upon cancellation, the Co-op refunds your contributions to date, less a cancellation fee of £150.

 Covering missed payments

-With the longer-term repayment plan, there is the option to cover missed payments in the event of death 12 months from the commencement of the plan.
+With the longer-term repayment plan, there is the option to cover missed payments in the event of death within 12 months from the commencement of the plan.
 In this situation, the Co-op would not collect the balance due and funeral services would be supplied as agreed.
-Any missed payments must be received before the funeral.

 Charges not covered by Co-op funeral plans